 Wet Basement Waterproofing Approaches

-Waterproofing your basement can be rather seen as a preventive measure to escape excessive moisture.
+Waterproofing your basement can be seen as a rather preventive measure to avoid excessive moisture.
 We always recommend performing those works during the summer months, when the weather is hot and dry enough.
-Wet basement walls in winter may cause more severe damages; moreover, wet basement repair is more problematic in winter.
+Wet basement walls in winter may cause more severe damages.
+Moreover, wet basement repair is much more problematic in winter.
 Generally, there are two main waterproofing strategies.

 There are four types of interior waterproofing: